Lakers Rumors: Latest on Carmelo Anthony, Lonzo Ball and More

 Now we might know why.

 According to Marc Stein of the New York Times, the Lakers simply don't appear too interested: "The Los Angeles Lakers have been widely mentioned as a chief rival to the Rockets once Anthony actually becomes a free agent, largely because the Lakers' new face of the franchise is Melo's close friend LeBron James.
-But it's been suggested to me — strongly — that the Lakers' interest is overstated."
+But it's been suggested to me—strongly—that the Lakers' interest is overstated."

 The Lakers might have too many cooks in the kitchen as it is after starting to mold the roster to James' liking.
 And while James and Anthony are friends, much of whether the latter comes to town might hinge on how he views himself at this stage of his career.

-After all, Anthony isn't known as a defender and he only averaged 16.2 points on 40.4 percent shooting last year, the lowest marks of his career.
+After all, Anthony isn't known as a defender, and he only averaged 16.2 points on 40.4 percent shooting last year, the lowest marks of his career.

 That hasn't stopped Chris Paul from hitting the recruiting trail: